up210439/up210439_CPP/U2/Redme.md

 ## Function ->
 <p> Show the user the corresponding porcentage to pay according to the total amount of rent </p>
 <ol>
-<li>The user enters the personal amount of rent
+<li>The user enters the personal amount of rent.
 <li>The calculations corresponding to the amount entered are performed as follows:
 <ol>
 <ol type="a">